qmk/qmk_firmware/docs/quantum_painter.md

 You will also likely need to select an appropriate driver in `rules.mk`, which is listed below.

 !> Quantum Painter is not currently integrated with system-level operations such as disabling displays after a configurable timeout, or when the keyboard goes into suspend.
-Users will need to handle this manually a the current time.
+Users will need to handle this manually at the current time.

 The QMK CLI can be used to convert from normal images such as PNG files or animated GIFs, as well as fonts from TTF files.